 - Income is taxed via self-assessment and members of an LLP are treated the same as sole-traders, general partners and company employees, unless they are registered as a company.
 This means partners could pay higher rates of overall tax compared to director/shareholders of limited companies.

-- Members also pay Class 2 NICs and Class 4 NICs.
+- Members also pay Class 4 NICs – and possibly Class 2 NICs (these are voluntary).

 - All financial accounts are submitted to Companies House and are shown on the public record.